joshuajr95/miniOS/README.md

 # miniOS

-MiniOS is a miniature operating system originally developed for the PIC32MX family of microcontrollers.
-It is relatively simple, but allows for faster development of embedded programs than would otherwise be possible with bare-metal development.
+MiniOS is a miniature operating system developed for the PIC32MX family of microcontrollers.
+It is relatively simple, allowing for faster development of embedded programs than would otherwise be possible with bare-metal development.

 ### Using miniOS